-There are many social media sites and few more pops up everyday.
-Keeping track of them and updating them is total headache.
+There are many social media sites and few more pops up every day.
+Keeping track of them and updating them is a total headache.
 You can create a mind map template for this task.
-For instance you can create a simple mind map with few social networks for everyday updates while maintaining a bit more complex one with all social sites for important updates.
+For instance, you can create a simple mind map with few social networks for everyday updates while maintaining a bit more complex one with all social sites for important updates.
 There are endless options so you can take a pick.

 - Develop or refine the niche for your blog’s content.

-We all have suffered the writers block at some point.
-Which is why it’s critical to have a strategy to brainstorm ideas for your next blog posts or article and mind maps are perfect for brainstorming.
+We all have suffered the writers’ block at some point.
+Which is why it’s critical to have a strategy to brainstorm ideas for your next blog posts or article.
+Mind maps are perfect for that too.
+Or you can consider creating a concept map which is very similar to a mind map.
 Keep in mind that mind maps drawn using Creately can be shared with others for instant feedback.
 Finding and collaborating on ideas just got easier.

 - Explain a business model or its services page for your website.

 Let your mind map guide you to clarity about new business developments.
-Let it compliment your sales copy.
+Use it to compliment your sales copy.
 Let it be the tool that gives you that precious 7 seconds that will convert your browsers into buyers.
 Creately offers remarkable mind mapping software to help you do all these things and more.
-Email firstname.lastname@example.org to learn more about the neat visuals, diagrams, and charts that you can construct using our product.
+Contact support to learn more about the neat visuals, diagrams, and charts that you can construct using our product.
 We would also love to hear your feedback and stay connected.
-Like us on Facebook, follow us on Twitter, or circle us on Google+!
+Like us on Facebook, follow us on Twitter.